-The supplying of grapes by Trentino grapegrowers constitutes a very characteristic local tradition.
+The supplying of grapes by Trentino grape growers constitutes a very characteristic local tradition.
 In 80% of the instances, the growers deliver their crop to cooperatives, of which they themselves are members, while the remaining 20% make wine themselves or sell the grapes to private wineries such as that of the Togns.

-Gaierhof currently has 100 suppliers, who farm 170 hectares of vineyard in the main growing areas throughout Trentino-Alto Adige: the Valle di Cembra for Muller Thurgau and Riesling Renano, the Piana Rotaliana for Teroldego, Roverè della Luna for Pinot Grigio, Traminer Aromatico, and Moscato Giallo, the Colline Avisiane for Nosiola, Pinot Nero, and Sauvignon, and the Vallagarina for Marzemino, Chardonnay, and Moscato Giallo.
+Gaierhof currently has 100 suppliers, who farm 170 hectares of vineyards in the main growing areas throughout Trentino-Alto Adige: the Valle di Cembra for Muller Thurgau and Riesling Renano, the Piana Rotaliana for Teroldego, Roverè della Luna for Pinot Grigio, Traminer Aromatico, and Moscato Giallo, the Colline Avisiane for Nosiola, Pinot Nero, and Sauvignon, and the Vallagarina for Marzemino, Chardonnay, and Moscato Giallo.